thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 __EXERCISE__

-What is output to the console with the following function invocation?
+* What is output to the console with the following function invocation?

 ```javascript
 getGreeting("Elie");
 ```
-With the following function invocation, which return statement is executed (the first, the second, or both)?
+* With the following function invocation, which return statement is executed (the first, the second, or both)?

 ```javascript
 getGreeting("Tim");
 ```

-Write a function called average that takes an array of numbers as a parameter and returns the average of the array of numbers.
+* Write a function called average that takes an array of numbers as a parameter and returns the average of the array of numbers.

 ```javascript
 average([2,4,6]) // Returns 4
 ```

+* Write a function called `calculate` that takes 3 arguments: `num1`, `num2`, and a string representing addition or multiplication (`'+'` or `'*'`).
+Have that function decide which math operation to perform, then call another function for the appropriate operation.
+For example, `calculate(4, 5, '*');` should call another function internally that looks like this `multiply(4, 5)` and returns the value `20`.

 ### The keyword `arguments`